South Oxfordshire: Premises

 The council was initially based in various premises across the district in Henley, Thame, Wheatley, Wallingford and Didcot inherited from its predecessor authorities.
 In 1981 the council moved to a purpose-built headquarters on Benson Lane, Crowmarsh Gifford, near Wallingford.

 On 15 January 2015, an arson attack destroyed the district council's main offices in Crowmarsh Gifford.
 As the fire started in the early hours of the morning there were no fatalities or injuries.
 Immediately after the fire, the council was temporarily based in Abingdon, in the neighbouring Vale of White Horse district.
 From later in 2015 until 2022 the council was based at Milton Park, sharing a building with Vale of White Horse District Council.
 The Council initially intended to return to Crowmarsh, but in October 2020 it was announced that both councils plan on relocating to a new building in Didcot, to be built on a site known as Didcot Gateway opposite Didcot Parkway railway station, aiming for completion in 2023.
 In 2022 the councils vacated Milton Park and returned to Abingdon, again on a temporary basis, whilst waiting for the Didcot Gateway scheme to be ready.
+In July 2025, the council decided to stop any new work on the Didcot Gateway project because of the impending Local Government Reorganisation.

+Media

+In terms of television, the area is served by BBC South and ITV Meridian broadcast from the Oxford transmitter.
+However, southern parts of the district which includes Henley-on-Thames is served by BBC London and ITV London broadcasting from the Crystal Palace transmitter.

+Radio stations for the area are BBC Radio Oxford, BBC Radio Berkshire (covering Henley-on-Thames), Heart South, and Greatest Hits Radio.

+Local newspapers are Oxfordshire Guardian, Oxford Mail and Henley Standard.

+Recycling

+South Oxfordshire has consistently one of the best recycling rates in England, coming top of the league table of the percentage of waste sent for recycling, reuse or composting in 2022/23 and 2023/24, with 62.9% of waste now recycled.
+The local authority has been placed at or near the top of the league table for over a decade.